arcanemachine/django-stripe-sandbox/README.md

 ![Coverage Badge](/static/img/coverage.svg "Coverage Badge")

 This project shows how to use and test Stripe functionality.

-Examples include: Create PaymentIntent, PaymentMethod...
+Unit tested with Django's TestCase and E2E tested with Cypress.

+Functionality included:
+  - CRUDing Customers

 ## Setup Instructions